axifra/Nuisance_signatures_FC/README.md

 Please do not hesitate to contact us if you have any questions related to the use of these scripts.

 E-mails: axifra@gmail.com, mkassinopoulos@gmail.com

+# License
+The scripts in this repository are licensed under the Apache License, Version 2.0.
+See LICENSE.md for the full license text.